nommiin/builder/README.md

 * add support for building for other platforms
 * add a "clean project" button
 * add a "stop project" button to stop running game or compiler
+* add a "fork game" button to run multiple instances of game
 * support GMS 1 projects? (unlikely)

 # usage